tszheichoi/awesome-sensor-logger/PUSHING.md

 It is also via this web client that you can see incoming messages during a recording session when MQTT Publishing is enabled.

 #### EMQX Cloud Example
-EMQX Cloud works very similarly to HiveHQ Cloud, and also provides a generous free tier for you to try things out.
+EMQX Cloud works very similarly to HiveMQ Cloud, and also provides a generous free tier for you to try things out.

 1. Sign up for a new account at https://www.emqx.com/en/cloud.
 2. Choose and deploy the Serverless plan.